darkobits/cron/README.md

   /**
    * Registers a listener for an event emitted by Cron.
    */
-  on(eventName: string, listener: (eventData?: any) => any): void;
+  on(eventName: CronEvent, listener: (eventData?: any) => any): void;

   /**
+   * If the Cron is suspended, starts the Cron, emits the "start" event, and
-   * Starts or re-starts the Cron.
-Returns a Promise that resolves when all
+   * resolves when all "start" event handlers have finished running.
-   * handlers for the 'start' event have finished.
+   *
+   * If the Cron is already running, resolves with `false`.
    */
   start(): Promise<void | boolean>;

   /**
+   * If the Cron is running, suspends the Cron, emits the "suspend" event, and
-   * Suspends the Cron.
-Returns a Promise that resolves when all handlers for
+   * resolves when all "suspend" event handlers have finished running.
-   * the 'suspend' event have finished.
+   *
+   * If the Cron is already suspended, resolves with `false`.
    */
   suspend(): Promise<void | boolean>;

   /**
    * When using a simple interval, returns the number of milliseconds between
    * intervals.
+   *
-When using cron expressions, returns -1.
+   * When using a cron expression, returns -1, as intervals between runs may be
+   * variable.
    */
   getInterval: {
     (): number;

     /**
-     * Returns a string describing when tasks will run.
+     * Returns a string describing when tasks will run in humanized form.
+     *
+     * @example
+     *
+     * 'Every 30 minutes on Wednesdays.'
      */
     humanized(): string;
   };